Humanity’s shared history, obscured by Geology’s great error

 Noah’s craft is reported to have landed on Ararat, so candidate locations are post-Flood landforms either in or surrounding the Med.
 Ararat might have been the name of a pre-flood mountain that was sufficiently tall as to become a post-Flood Mediterranean island, like Sicily.
 Certainly, Noah’s Ararat is not a mountain in Turkey.

 Like Noah and the ark, the legend of Adam and Eve is another Flood-survivor story – it has nothing to do with creation (unless one considers the post-Flood period as a ‘new Earth’).
 Pre-Flood humans, represented by the pair, were naked (better said: furless) because they were adapted to the pre-Flood, warmer abyssal ecosystem.
-The post-Flood Earth is much cooler, so Flood-surviving humans recognized that they were ill-adapted and that clothing would be necessary to survive; it is not that the pair recognized that they were naked after eating something.
+Post-Flood Earth is much cooler, so Flood-surviving humans recognized that they were ill-adapted and that clothing would be necessary to survive; it is not that the pair recognized that they were naked after eating something.

 Although we will never know exactly what it was like in abyssal, pre-Flood Earth, our physical attributes lend some insight.
 Certainly, it was much warmer, which, as already stated, accounts for our furless appearance.
 (Our simian relatives evolved in ecosystems that were more than two miles above ours, which made them much cooler, thereby accounting for their fur.)
 We need fresh water, so we lived close to its sources; it is nearly certain that diverse cultures or clans shared a common fresh water source, e.g. the Ganges.
 The structure of our feet might indicate that we traversed sandy or soft domains.
 We walk upright, which implies that our ecosystems were lightly forested – being upright allowed us to see further.
 The atmosphere was thicker above our abyssal landscapes, and this caused the attenuation of UV and higher frequency sun light, especially in locations further from the tropics.
 This would account for reports that humans only recently began to see the color blue, as well as regionally dependent skin pigment variations and hair color diversity.